Symptoms of a Herniated Disc

 If you have ever experienced lower back pain, then you are certainly not alone.
-The lumbar back (which is the technical term for the lower back) represents an area where many injuries and disorders can occur.
+The lumbar spine (which is the technical term for the lower back) represents an area where many injuries and disorders can occur.
 One of the most common problems we treat in our practice are herniated discs that are associated with the lower back.
-Herniated disc lumbar spine can cause a great deal of lower back pain and leg pain.
+Herniated discs in the lumbar spine can cause a great deal of lower back pain and leg pain.

 The Lumbar (Lower) Spine